How to Winterize Your RV Camper: 12 Simple Steps [by RVers]

 Instructions:

-• During the summer, we installed simple ball valves on our hot and cold low-point drains.
+- During the summer, we replaced the low point drain plug with simple ball valves on our hot and cold low-point drains.

 Pro Tip: If you don’t release the water from the low point drains when blowing out the water lines, it takes longer to evacuate the system and might be harder on it.